A 4D asymptotically flat rotating black hole solution including supertraslation correction: Asymptotically flat rotating black hole solution in the supertranslated coordinate

 We have obtained metrices for Schwarzschild black hole spacetime in the $\varepsilon^1$-order supertranslated isometric coordinate system as in (\ref{yjtjr}).
-We will translate its coordinate system to the $\varepsilon^1$-order supertranslated Schwarzschild one.
-For this purpose, we will rewrite the part in (\ref{yjtjr}), $g_{tt}dt^2+g_{\rho\rho}d\rho^2$, to the following form:
+In this subsection, we transform its coordinate system to the $\varepsilon^1$-order supertranslated Schwarzschild system and obtain metrices for that coordinate system.
+For this purpose, we rewrite this part in (\ref{yjtjr}), $g_{tt}dt^2+g_{\rho\rho}d\rho^2$, to the following form:

-where ``$\cdots$'' are terms other than (\ref{schcdst}) appearing in the rewriting from $g_{tt}dt^2+g_{\rho\rho}d\rho^2$.
-Further, in the one above, we are not writing the angle part.
-See Appendix.\ref{g34q} for these.